openvinotoolkit/model_server/docs/python_support/reference.md

 When it comes to Python node `PythonExecutorCalculator`:
 - for [regular execution mode](#regular-mode) simply propagates timestamp i.e. uses input timestamp as output timestamp.
 - for [generative execution mode](#generative-mode) it saves timestamp of the input and sends first set of outputs downstream with this timestamp.
 Then timestamp gets incremented with each generation, so next sets of output packages have ascending timestamp.

+**Multiple generation cycles on a single graph instance**

+Keep in mind that node keeps the timestamp and overwrites it everytime new input arrives.
+It means that if you want to run multiple generation cycles on a single graph instance you **must** use manual timestamping - next request timestamp must be larger than the one received in the last response.

 #### Outputs synchronization in gRPC streaming